 Throughout the song, the river is viewed as a symbol of the dreams of the future.
 But he has to face life as it is, not the world of his imagination.

 This song from Lou Reed’s first, self-titled solo album sees him sat reminiscing on a beach, watching the waves.

-Lou Reed was subjected to electroconvulsive shock therapy (ECT) at the tender age of 14 to “cure” his bisexuality.
-This horrific treatment had a lasting impression on him, and it’s thought this song is about that dreadful experience.
+Lou Reed was subjected to electroconvulsive shock therapy (ECT) at the tender age of 14, which had a lasting impression on him – it’s thought this song is about that traumatic experience.